 Longbridge and TWR progress rapidly

 With RDX60 being produced in four separate body styles, the marketing mix proposed at the time was an interesting one: the hatchbacks would wear MG badges, while the saloon and Tourer would be sold as Rovers.
-Competitor benchmarks chosen at the time, in terms of refinement were the Golf MkIV for the Rover, and Alfa Romeo 147 for MG.
+Competitor benchmarks chosen at the time, in terms of refinement, were the Golf Mk4 for the Rover, and Alfa Romeo 147 for MG.

-In January 2003, the project was frozen for a three month ‘Cost and Weight Review’, and MGR engineers on the RDX60 were invited to cost/weight reduction workshops together with their counterparts from TWR.
-However, these never took place thanks to more seizmic events taking part at TWR.
+In January 2003, the project was frozen for a three month ‘Cost and Weight Review’, and MGR Engineers on the RDX60 were invited to cost/weight reduction workshops together with their counterparts from TWR.
+However, these never took place thanks to more seizmic events taking place at TWR.
 During the project freeze period, TWR went into administration.

 Impetus on the RDX60 programme had been well and truly lost following TWR’s fall into administration.
 ‘Cost and Weight Reduction’ (C&W) workshops finally commenced in July 2003 under MGR management, but these were never followed-up with suppliers (who were closely involved in the programme up to this point).
 MGR management soon began to stall third parties, citing problems with TWR as the reason for delays.

 By this stage, no prototypes (using production tooling) had been constructed, so the whole cost and weight exercise was performed ‘virtually’ using CATIA CAD models of the car projected on to a large screen, using calculations to figure out how much C&W was being removed and the potential investment required.